-Prior to construction, the contractor will prepare a CMP providing measures that minimize construction impacts on communities, in particular low-income households and minority populations that are more sensitive to construction-borne disruptions.
-The plan will be submitted to the Authority for review and approval.
-The plan will include actions pertaining to communications, visual protection, air quality, safety controls, noise controls, and traffic controls to minimize impacts on surrounding communities, particularly low-income households and minority populations.
-The plan will verify that property access is maintained for local businesses, residences, and emergency services.
-This plan will include maintaining customer and vendor access to local businesses throughout construction by using signs to instruct customers about access to businesses during construction.
-In addition, the plan will include efforts to consult with local transit providers to minimize impacts on local and regional bus routes in affected communities.
+Prior to construction, the contractor would prepare a CMP providing measures that minimize impacts on low-income households and minority populations.
+The plan would be submitted to the Authority for review and approval.
+The plan would include actions pertaining to communications, visual protection, air quality, safety controls, noise controls, and traffic controls to minimize impacts on low-income households and minority populations.
+The plan would verify that property access is maintained for local businesses, residences, and emergency services.
+This plan would include maintaining customer and vendor access to local businesses throughout construction by using signs to instruct customers about access to businesses during construction.
+In addition, the plan would include efforts to consult with local transit providers to minimize impacts on local and regional bus routes in affected communities.